zytru/Decision-Maker/README.md

-# Python-Projects
+# Decision-Maker
-A collection of small Python projects that I am working on as a beginnner.
+A random choice program to help when I need to make a decision

 Created flip_coin.py to get familiar with the framework that will be used to expand upon the project.